 Why need an SSD cloning freeware?

-Free SSD cloning software - AOMEI Backupper Standard
+Best free SSD cloning software - AOMEI Backupper Standard

 If your source disk and destination disk have different partition style, you can still use AOMEI Backupper to clone disk without converting disk partition style for it allows you to copy MBR disk to GPT disk and vice versa.
 Additionally, the cloning process will not affect your work with the computer and it will make the cloned SSD bootable if you are cloning a system drive.